C3POrtillo/yaphalla/README.md

 `Next Link` component is implemented under `src/components/link/Link.tsx` and uses the `src/utils/parseUrl.ts` utility to automatically parse and convert hrefs/paths/slugs/links automatically to internal/external.
 Import the `Link` component from `@/components/link/Link.tsx` for MOST situations.
-`Next Link` can be leveraged if needed.
+`Next Link` can be leveraged if needed, use the `parseUrl` util still.

 ## Styles `src/styles/...`
 Just `globals.css`